-At the bottom of the stomach lies the pyloric sphincter where it opens every so often to allow chyme to enter the first part of the small intestine or the duodenum.
+At the bottom of the stomach lies the pyloric sphincter.
+It opens every so often to allow chyme to enter the first part of the small intestine or the duodenum.
 Here again is an illustration of what the absorptive structures of the small intestine looks like:

 You see that area labeled the brush border?
 This is where beneficial gut bacteria live and is also the site of most digestion.
 If this brush border is damaged, digestion will be compromised.
 And impaired digestion is just another way of saying nutrient deficiency and ill health.
 This is the area of the small intestine damaged by the autoimmune disorder known as celiac disease.

 Pancreatic juice also contains electrolytes that include sodium, potassium and calcium.
-Finally, it has bicarbonate, which is important because it raises the pH of the very acidic chyme entering the duodenum from the stomach.
+It also contains bicarbonate, which is important because it raises the pH of the very acidic chyme entering the duodenum from the stomach.
 While low pH is what you want in the stomach, it is not what you want in the small intestine.
 Raising the pH of chyme is essential for the correct functioning of digestive enzymes released from the pancreas.
 S-cells damaged from pathogens or diet are not likely to release appropriate amounts of secretin to signal the pancreas to release its juice.

-The gallbladder is also an important route for bound toxins to be excreted from the liver and into the intestine for eventual elimination in feces.
-Therefore, if the cells that produce CCK are damaged from diet or dysbiosis, this very important detox pathway is not working properly.
+The gallbladder is also an important route for bound toxins to be excreted from the liver and into the intestine for eventual elimination.
+Therefore, if the cells that produce CCK are damaged from diet or dysbiosis, this very important detox pathway is not going to work properly.
 A liver that can’t dispose of toxins through proper bile excretion is a diseased liver; and a diseased liver means a diseased human.